 Leadership and Management

-We recognise that staff anxiety around child protection can undermine good practice and so have established clear lines of accountability, training and advice to support the process and individual staff within that process.
+We recognise that staff anxiety around child protection can compromise good practice and so have established clear lines of accountability, training and advice to support the process and individual staff within that process.

-In this school any individual can contact the designated safeguarding lead (DSL) if they have concerns about a young person.
+In this school any individual can contact the Designated Safeguarding Lead (DSL) or the Deputy (DDSL) if they have concerns about a young person.

 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
 Training is provided as required with an annual update at the start of each academic year.
 Separate training is provided to all new staff on appointment as part of their induction programme.
-The DSL will attend annual training to enable them to fulfil their role.
+The DSL will attend training at least every other year to enable them to fulfil their role.

 Any update in national or local guidance will be shared with all staff in briefings and then captured in the next whole school training.
 This policy will be updated during the year to reflect any changes brought about by new guidance.

-Following any concerns raised by staff, the DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
-If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached; or they are not clear if the threshold is met, then the DSL will contact Children’s Social Care and if appropriate the police.
-If the DSL is not available or there are immediate concerns, the staff member will refer directly to Children’s Social Care and the police if appropriate.
+Following any concerns raised, the DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
+If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached, or if it is not clear if the threshold is met, then the DSL will contact Children’s Social Care and if appropriate the police.
+If the DSL or DDSL is not available or there are immediate concerns, the staff member will refer directly to Children’s Social Care and the police if appropriate.

 Dealing with allegations against staff

-If the allegation is against the headteacher, the person receiving the allegation will contact the LADO or nominated governor directly.
+If the allegation is against the Headteacher, the person receiving the allegation will contact the LADO or Chair of Governors directly.

 Dealing with allegations against pupils

-As a school, we review this policy at least annually in line with DfE, HSCB and HCC and other relevant statutory guidance.
+As a school, we review this policy at least annually in line with DfE, HSCP and HCC requirements and other relevant statutory guidance.